 Antibiotics are important medicines for treating bacterial infections in both humans and animals.
 Unfortunately many of the bacteria which cause these infections are becoming resistant to existing antibiotics.

 The aim is to engage the public, through a practical-based soil activity, with the global issue of antimicrobial resistance and address some of the challenges associated with the discovery of novel antibiotics.
-A series of ‘pop-up’ events are taking place at locations across the UK and Ireland, which were started in summer 2015 and continued through 2016.
-Samples are given an identifier so that those taking part can track their sample and subsequent analysis online.
-The interactive stand at each location has a variety of hands-on activities for visitors to engage with the issue of antimicrobial resistance and drug discovery.
+A series of ‘pop-up’ events are taking place at locations across the UK and Ireland, with a variety of hands-on activities for visitors to engage with the issue of antimicrobil resistance and drug discovery.
+Those taking part can track their sample and subsequent analysis online.

 The aim is to inspire and motivate students by providing them with the opportunity to take part in a biology-related research project focusing on the global issue of antimicrobial resistance.
 It will teach key biological concepts, enabling students to be fully involved in the research process.
 Participating schools are linked with their local university, research institute, hospital or company.
 Applications are now open for the School Partnership programme.